wso2/samples-is/oauth-sample-client-authenticator/README.md

-Sample OAuth2 Client Authenticator
+# Sample OAuth2 Client Authenticator

 OAuth 2 client authentication is the process of identifying and authenticating the client of an incoming request.
-According to the specification [1] clients can be authenticated in multiple ways. ex - using client id and client secret .Using client id and client secret also has two flavours.
+According to the [specification](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) clients can be authenticated in multiple ways. ex - using client id and client secret
+.Using client id and client secret also has two flavours.
 Client id and secret can be either sent as HTTP authorization header or client id and secret can be sent in the request body.